-Under Section 20a of the Wwft, institutions must have procedures appropriate to their nature and size that enable employees to file internal reports of any violations committed by the institution.
-The explanatory memorandum states that the person reporting the Wwft violations must be able to do so independently and anonymously.
+Under Section 20a(1) of the Wwft, institutions must have procedures appropriate to their nature and size that enable employees to file internal reports of any violations committed by the institution.
+The person reporting the Wwft violations must be able to do so independently and anonymously.
 Section 20a of the Wwft is aligned with the provisions of the Dutch Whistleblowers Authority Act (Wet Huis voor klokkenluiders), under which employers must enable employees to file reports internally.